Rod Harrington: PDC career

 After the WDC/PDC started their own World Championship in 1994, Harrington would be ever-present in the event for the first ten years.
 He reached the quarter-finals in the inaugural tournament, but his best ever achievement came in the 1995 World Championship – by reaching the final.
 He lost the final 2–6 to Taylor, who was winning the third of his world championship titles at the time.

 He reached the World semi-finals on two further occasions, 1998 (where he was beaten by that year's eventual winner, Taylor) and 2001 (where he lost to that year's runner-up, John Part) and the quarter-finals in 1997.
 However, after the 2002 World Championship (where he was seeded third), his form slumped dramatically to the point where he was outside the top 16 by 2003 – and a first round defeat by Alan Warriner would turn out to be his last appearance in the World Championship.

 He did have some success at the other major PDC tournaments.
 In 1998, he beat Ronnie Baxter in the final of the World Matchplay, helped along the way by his now famous 125 checkout (Treble 15, Double 20, Double 20); he then successfully defended the title in 1999 with a victory over Peter Manley.
 He and Phil Taylor remained the only players to retain a major PDC title until Raymond van Barneveld retained his UK Open title in 2007.
 Harrington also reached the final of the first World Grand Prix event in 1998 losing to Taylor.
 Along with Richie Burnett he also reached the final of the PDC World Pairs tournament in 1997, losing in the final to the pairing of van Barneveld and Roland Scholten.

 Final years

-After three knee operations in the first half of 2001, Harrington's form dropped dramatically, and although he never officially announced a retirement from the game.
+After three knee operations in the first half of 2001, Harrington's form dropped dramatically, although he never officially announced a retirement from the game.
 He still attempted to qualify for the major UK tournaments until the 2007 World Championship – where he lost in the first qualifying round.
 He is unranked in the official Order of Merit.
 Harrington retired from professional darts in 2007, and has never thrown another dart in any competition since.

-Harrington became a director of the PDC and now also regularly acts in the capacity of a commentator and analyst on Sky Sports' live darts coverage.
+Harrington became a director of the PDC and later regularly acted in the capacity of a commentator and analyst on Sky Sports' live darts coverage.
+He retired from Sky and the PDC in 2022.
 At one time, he was also the manager of former PDC world number one Colin Lloyd.